agmitron/bankascanner/README.md

 # Bankascanner

-A tool to convert your PDF bank statements to more convenient formats as JSON, CSV (soon).
+A tool to convert your PDF bank statements to more convenient formats such as JSON, CSV and any other.

 ## Usage